 Keeping his men alive is all that matters to Sergeant First Class Shane Garrison.
 But meeting Jen St. James the night before his latest deployment makes Shane wonder if there's more to life than war.
 He leaves for Iraq remembering a single kiss with a woman he'll never see again - until a near fatal attack lands him back at home and in her care.

 Jen has survived her own brush with death and endured its scars.
 And yet there's a fire in Shane that makes Jen forget all about her past.
 He may be her patient, but when this warrior looks her in the eyes, she feels, for the first time in a long time, like a woman.
 Shane is too proud to ask for help, but for Jen, caring for him is more than a duty - it's a need.
 And as Jen guides Shane through the fires of healing, she finds something she never expected - her deepest desire...

 Loveswept brings you the very best of classic romance - from treasured favourites to exciting new talent, these are love stories you'll never forget.
 Find out about other titles in the series and choose your next Loveswept hero at www.lovesweptbooks.co.uk

-Jessica Scott’s “Because of You” touched my heart in so many ways because she happened to address some issues that are happening in our military nowadays…one being the major concern, which is suicide and another one being divorce.
-Being a veteran, myself, who served in the Navy for 10 years I witnessed so much in the military that civilians do not know about.
-The one thing that always concerned me was the suicide rate in the military branches, especially during and after an deployment. =( I wish they provided more help to the soldiers, marines, sailors, and airmen that come back from a combat zone…especially when it involves family.
-There are programs out there…but they really need to address it more.
+Jessica Scott’s “Because of You” touched my heart in so many ways because she happened to address some issues that are happening in our military nowadays…one being a significant concern, which is suicide and another one being divorce.
+Being a veteran, myself, who served in the Navy for ten years, I witnessed so much in the military that civilians do not know about in the media or books.
+The one thing that always concerned me was the suicide rate in the military branches, especially during and after a deployment. =( I wish they provided more help to the soldiers, marines, sailors, and airmen that come back from a combat zone…especially when it involves family.
+There are programs out there, but they need to address it more.